microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 *Figure 2 - I<sup>2</sup>C Example Write*<br>

 #### Reading from the Device
 To read from the device, 2 I<sup>2</sup>C transactions must be executed, a write and a read.
 The write command sends only a single data byte to indicate the starting address of the read.
 The I<sup>2</sup>C bus is stopped, and the device is re-addressed.
-A valid read location will cause the device ACK on the bus.<br>
+A valid read location will cause the device to ACK.<br>

 **Important!
 IF the address set in the device is invalid, the device will NACK and set an error code in STATUS.**<br>

-Each successive byte after this is the returned value in each command register.
-On a successful read, the address is incremented.
+Each byte read from the device is the value in the associated register.
+If the read was successful, then the address is incremented.

 **Important!
 IF the address enters a section of memory where reads are not allowed (Invalid, Write Only, Write Only, or Select Only), then the device sets an error code in STATUS and returns only 0x00 until the end of the transaction.
 The address is not incremented.**